 Pro Tip: You are making a béchamel sauce which is a simple mixture of oil(butter), flour, and milk.
 Be careful not to add the milk too quickly or you can end up with lumps.
 For a smooth sauce, pour the milk in a little at a time, stirring constantly.

 - Add The Cheese: Remove the pan from the heat and stir in the shredded cheese and dry mustard.
 I happen to love the flavor that the dry mustard imparts.
 You don't have to use it in your mac and cheese version however, I highly recommend it.

 - Stir In The Pasta: Remove the pan from the heat and stir in the pasta.
-Best if enjoyed immediately.
+This creamy mac and cheese is best if enjoyed immediately.

-If you like a crisp, buttery topping for your macaroni and cheese, just transfer the mac and cheese into a small oven safe dish or ramekin and sprinkle a tablespoon of seasoned breadcrumbs over the top.
+- Baked Mac and Cheese: If you like a crisp, buttery topping for your macaroni and cheese, just transfer the macaroni and cheese into a small oven-safe dish or ramekin and sprinkle a tablespoon of seasoned bread crumbs over the top.
 Cut a tablespoon of butter into little pieces and place the pieces of butter over the top of the breadcrumbs and bake the macaroni and cheese in the oven (350 degrees F /177 degrees C) for a few minutes until the butter melts and the topping is golden.

-Although I could eat macaroni and cheese all by itself and be quite happy doing so, you might like to enjoy any of these dishes with yours...
+Although I could eat homemade macaroni and cheese all by itself and be quite happy doing so, you might like to enjoy any of these dishes with yours: